-The ELO system was created by Arpad Elo, a Hungarian-American physics professor, in the 1960s to rank chess players.
-The beauty of the system lies in its simplicity and accuracy.
-Rather than relying on tournament brackets, judges, or administrative committees to determine who’s the best, ELO lets performance speak for itself.
-Every time two players compete, their ratings shift based on the outcome and their relative skill levels.
+The concept is simple.
+Every fighter starts with a base rating.
+Every time two fighters compete, their ratings shift based on the outcome and their relative skill levels.
 Beat someone ranked higher than you?
 Your rating jumps significantly.
 Lose to someone ranked lower?
 It drops.
 This creates a self-correcting system that naturally gravitates toward truth over time.

-The chess world has used ELO for over 50 years to rank everyone from club players to world champions on a single scale.
-In esports, games like League of Legends and Dota 2 use ELO variants to match players fairly and measure skill progression.
+Mathematical rating systems have been used for over 50 years to rank competitors in head-to-head contests — from chess to esports.
 These systems work because head-to-head competition is the purest test of performance.
 No politics.
 No gatekeeping.
 No waiting for a sanctioning body to approve your record.

 The Problem in Amateur Boxing